EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Clarifications:*
 - OPERA Open Radar Data API output formats and/or messaging systems should hold a default value if this information is missing
-- The user must choose the level of quality control based on a controlled vocabulary in the discovery metadata.
+- The user must choose the level of quality control based on a controlled vocabulary in the discovery metadata defined by the OPERA ODIM HDF format.
 We may want to specify a default for use in the API search.
-- --SKIPP-- Should the default be to only return quality data, and an option to get all data + quality indicator)?

 *Acceptance criteria:*